Sabirah42/Serverless_CICD/README.md

 Jenkins can in fact run on your local machine, so why bother setting up an EC2 instance for Jenkins to run on it?

 :pencil: Have a group discussion and think about the advantages and disavantages of each of these approaches before you move on.
+If you think it would be useful for your understanding, make a note to discuss this with the cohort or a coach.

 ## Set up a CI-CD pipeline in Jenkins

 ### Create a diagram of your desired pipeline

-Consult your diagram(s) again and revisit what you know so far about CI-CD pipelines and their benefits.
+Consult your diagrams again and revisit what you have learned so far about CI-CD pipelines and their benefits.

-![Deployment process diagram](assets/deployment_process_diagram.jpg?raw=true "Deployment process diagram")

 What checks and actions should your CI-CD pipeline perform?
 When should these checks and actions be run?
 Remember that, ultimately, the idea is for your pipeline to only proceed to deploying the code if the checks pass.

+![Deployment process diagram](assets/deployment_process_diagram.jpg?raw=true "Deployment process diagram")

-If you haven't already, expand the diagram above so that it illustrates in more detail what should happens in the "Jenkins" step.
+If you haven't already, expand the diagram above so that it illustrates in more detail what should happen in the "Jenkins" step.
 This will give you a better idea of what you want to use Jenkins for and help you research the right things.

-> :information_source: You can find many examples of CI-CD pipeline diagrams online that you can use for inspiration.
-The resources shared with you during the CI-CD workshop will also help with this.
+> :information_source: The resources shared with you during the [CI-CD workshop](https://github.com/makersacademy/devops-course/blob/main/workshops/week-2/ci_cd_overview.md) might help with this.

 ### Set up the pipeline